Osmosis Jones: Cast

-Twisted Brown Trucker members Kid Rock, Kenny Olsen, Jason Krause, Joe C. (His final public performance), Stefanie Eulinberg, Jimmie "Bones" Trombly, and Uncle Kracker provide the voices of the fictional band Kidney Rock.
+Twisted Brown Trucker members Kid Rock, Kenny Olsen, Jason Krause, Joe C. (in his final posthumous performance), Stefanie Eulinberg, Jimmie "Bones" Trombly and Uncle Kracker provide the voices of the fictional band Kidney Rock.

 Production

 Osmosis Jones went through development hell during production.
-The animated sequences, directed by Tom Sito and Piet Kroon, went into production as planned even being completed ahead of schedule, but acquiring both a director and a star actor for the live-action sequences took a considerable amount of time, until Bill Murray was cast as the main character of Frank, and Peter and Bobby Farrelly stepped in to direct the live-action sequences.
-As part of their contract, the Farrelly brothers are credited as the primary directors of the film, although they did no supervision of the animated portions of the film.
-Will Smith was interested in the part of Ozzy, but in the end, his schedule would not permit it.
+The animated sequences, directed by Tom Sito and Piet Kroon, went into production as planned even being completed ahead of schedule, but acquiring both a director and a star actor for the live-action sequences took a considerable amount of time until Murray was cast as the main character of Frank and the Farrelly brothers stepped in to direct the live-action sequences.
+As part of their contract, the Farrelly brothers are credited as the primary directors of the film, although they did not supervise the animated portions of the film.
+Will Smith was reportedly interested in taking the part of Ozzy in early 1999, but in the end, his schedule would not permit it, as he was busy filming Wild Wild West (although he also turned down the role of Neo in another film that year, The Matrix, a decision Smith would later regret; the only reason Smith took the role of Jim West in Wild Wild West was because Mel Gibson left the project to work on 1994's Maverick).

-Principal photography on the live-action scenes took place from April 2 to June 19, 2000, in Plymouth, Massachusetts.

 Osmosis Jones was originally rated PG-13 by the MPAA for "crude language" and "bodily humor" in 2000.
-However, Warner Bros. edited the film to make it family-friendly; and in 2001 when it was released, the film was re-rated PG for "bodily humor".
+However, Warner Bros. edited the film to make it family-friendly and the film was re-rated PG just for "bodily humor."

 Release

 Marketing

-The first trailer for Osmosis Jones was released in front of Pokémon 3: The Movie on April 6, 2001, and contains a classical masterpiece from Stanley Kubrick's film 2001: A Space Odyssey.
+The first trailer for Osmosis Jones was released in front of Pokémon 3: The Movie on April 6, 2001.

 Home media

-Osmosis Jones was released on VHS and DVD on November 13, 2001, by Warner Home Video.
+Osmosis Jones was released on VHS and DVD on November 13, 2001 by Warner Home Video.

 Reception

 Box office

-Osmosis Jones had its world premiere screening on August 7, 2001, at the Grauman's Egyptian Theatre before being widely released on August 10, 2001, in 2,305 theaters worldwide.
-Upon its original release, the film performed poorly, and was the penultimate project produced by Warner Bros.
-Feature Animation (preceded by The Iron Giant and followed by Looney Tunes: Back in Action, which both also failed at the box office upon their original releases).
-The film opened at #7 in its first opening weekend at the U.S. box office, accumulating $5,271,248 on its opening week.
-The film soon grossed $13,596,911.
+Osmosis Jones had its world premiere screening on August 7, 2001 at the Grauman's Egyptian Theatre before being widely released on August 10, 2001, in 2,305 theaters worldwide.
+Upon its original release, the film performed poorly and was the penultimate project produced by Warner Bros.
+Feature Animation (preceded by 1999's The Iron Giant and followed by 2003's Looney Tunes: Back in Action, both of which also failed at the box office upon their original releases).
+The film opened at #7 in its first opening weekend at the U.S. box office, accumulating $5,271,248 on its opening week and soon grossed $13,596,911.
 The film was a box office bomb, unable to recover its $70 million production budget.